ahnahn/SP_team19_CoShell/README.md

 ## ✨ Features

 * ✅ **To-Do List**
-  You can record a list of tasks that team members need to do.
+  Keep track of tasks for you or your team.
-  The list window is fixed on the left box of CoShell, and you can add, delete, and modify the list.
-You can also check the box next to the list to indicate whether it has already been completed or is in progress.
+  The list panel is fixed on the left side of CoShell, where you can add, delete, and modify items.
+You can also check or uncheck items to mark progress.
+(Team mode is currently unavailable.)

 * ✅ **Chat**
   Team members can chat in real time.
 You can enter the server port number and set a nickname to distinguish between members.